What to do in the Alsace region

 The Alsace region is a beautiful region in the North-Eastern part of France, bordering Germany and Switzerland.
 It is a 5-6-hour drive from Belgium, so perfect for a long weekend or even a week or two.
 The Alsace region is known for its picturesque little villages, impressive castles, and beautiful landscapes.
 There is something to do for everyone while in the Alsace region.

 As the capital of the Alsace region, you can’t visit the region without also visiting its capital, Strasbourg.
 Perfect for wandering around but also for visiting the majestic Gothic Cathédrale Notre-Dame de Strasbourg, home of the animated astronomical clock.
 Every day at solar noon (12h30), there is the procession of the 18-inch figures of Christ and the Apostles while the life-size cock crows three times.
-And even from the outside, the Cathedral is magnificent: the colours, the sculptures, the details.
+And even from the outside, the Cathedral is magnificent: the colors, the sculptures, the details.

 The admission to the church itself is free but to see the astronomical clock at work, you will need to buy tickets (2 euro).